n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 non-`shared` allocation later must be treated as `shared` and allocated in the first place on the global GC heap.

-## Mark-phase
+### Mark-phase

 - For each potential pointer `p` in stack
   - Check if `p` lies within address bounds of all pools.
+This phase might be integrated with a hash-table lookup of the block part of the pointer.
   - If so, find page storing that pointer (using a hashmap from base pointers to pages)
   - If that slot lies in a pool and and that slot belongs to a pool whols element types may contain pointers that slot hasn't yet been marked scan that